Gnuk/ltp_site/REST.md

 LocalizeTeaPot est une application permettant à ses usagers de renseigner leur position ainsi que de récupérer celles de leurs amis.

-L'application propose une API REST pour la communication entre le client et le serveur dont voici les fonctionnalitées :
+L'application propose une API REST pour la communication entre le client et le serveur dont voici les fonctionnalités.

+## License

+Copyright (c) 2012 OpenTeamMap

+This file is part of LocalizeTeaPot.

+LocalizeTeaPot is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+LocalizeTeaPot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with LocalizeTeaPot.
+If not, see <http://www.gnu.org/licenses/>.

 ## Authentification